sriyash421/Arcus/README.md

 2. Drag the arrow to increase velocity
 3. Release to Shoot

-## Contributons
+### Contributons :-

-All contributions are welcome.
+1. All contributions are welcome.
-Please feel free to open any new issues for bugs or feature requests.
+2. Please feel free to open any new issues for bugs or feature requests.
-Please try to include a screenshot with the pull request if any visual changes are made to the game.
+3. Please try to include a screenshot with the pull request if any visual changes are made to the game.
-Please feel free to ping onthe gitter channel if you face any problem.
+4. Please feel free to communicate on the gitter channel if you face any problem.

-## Communication channel
+### Communication channel :-
 [Gitter](https://gitter.im/ArcusChat/community)